supersmm/230project/README.md

 ## Requirements

-We use python3, PyTorch, and a virtual env.
+We use python3, PyTorch (source activate pytorch_p36 on AWS EC2), and a virtual env.

 ```
 virtualenv -p python3 .env